Edna Andrade

-Edna Andrade (January 25, 1917 Portsmouth, Virginia - April 17, 2008 Philadelphia) was an American abstract artist.
+Edna Andrade (January 25, 1917 – April 17, 2008) was an American abstract artist.
 She was an early Op Artist.

 Op Art

 The Op Art movement refers to paintings and sculptures that use illusions or optical effects.
 Op art includes graphic elements and use of color that similarly appears in works from other movements such as Post Impressionism, Futurism, Constructivism, and Dadaism.

 Early life and education

 Edna Davis Wright was born on January 25, 1917, in Portsmouth, Virginia.
-Between 1935-1936 Andrade studied at the Barnes Foundation in Merion, Pennsylvania.
+Between 1935 and 1936 Andrade studied at the Barnes Foundation in Merion, Pennsylvania.
 From the age of eight, she was encouraged to practice drawing and painting.
 In 1937 she attained a Bachelor of Fine Arts degree from the University of Pennsylvania.
 In 1938 she completed Post Graduate studies at the Pennsylvania Academy of Fine Arts.

 While at the Pennsylvania Academy of Fine Arts, Andrade was awarded two Cresson Traveling Scholarships.
 While traveling post World War II, Andrade encountered the Bauhaus movement and other examples of German modernism.
 The artistic experimentation happening in Europe influences Andrade's approach to design, color, and abstraction.

 In 1941 she married architect Preston Andrade and they moved to Philadelphia in 1946, where she would remain for the rest of her life.